platformsh/platformsh-docs/src/development/ssh.md

        ForwardAgent yes
 ```

+Include one `Host` entry for each Platform.sh region you want to connect to, such as `us-2` or `eu-4`.
 (You can include other configuration as desired.)

 ![Setting Up Your Project Add SSH Key Done](/images/management-console/account-ssh-keys.png)